project-renard-survey/sticky-note-teaching/README.md

 * flat on the table is a neutral status

+The name tent can also be used to hold additional sticky notes used for the other purposes described here.

 [*] a name tent is a rectangular piece of stiff paper or card stock, folded in half the long way so that it stands on a table like a triangular prism.